Workers Compensation - 10 Basic Facts for Employers

 Workers' compensation is insurance paid by companies to provide benefits to employees who become ill or injured on the job.
 Through this program, workers are provided with benefits and medical care, and employers have the assurance that they will not be sued by the employee (in most cases).

-Basically, companies pay into workers' compensation funds (both federal and state), like other types of insurance.
+Employers pay into state workers' compensation funds or self-insurance.
 Then benefits are paid to workers who become ill or injured while on the job.
-Payment for pain and suffering and negligence claims are not included in workers' compensation.

 - Who are covered employees

 - Statutes of limitations (the length of time an employee has to file a claim)

 - Employer defenses against claims, including self-inflicted injuries, willful misconduct, and injuries with drugs/alcohol.

 Texas is the only state that does not require employers to have workers' compensation coverage.
 But they warn that "going bare" may leave the employer open to personal injury lawsuits by employees.

 Fact 3: Most states allow employers to self-insure workers' compensation coverage.